Michigan Auto Insurance Reform

 - $250,000 limit

 - $50,000 limit; this option is only for drivers who are enrolled in Medicaid.
-(This option is available if your spouse and other relatives who live with you have qualified health coverage that will cover auto accident injuries.)
+(This option is available if your spouse and other relatives who live with you have Medicaid or qualified health coverage that will cover auto accident injuries.)

 - Opt-out of PIP coverage entirely; however, you, your spouse and all relatives who live with you must have Medicare or qualified health coverage to be eligible.